dolthub/docs/content/reference/sql/version-control/branches.md

 variable](./dolt-sysvars.md#dbname_default_branch).
 Using database revision specifiers, clients can choose a specific branch, tag, or commit to pin their queries to.

-## Recovering a deleted branch
-The data on a branch is versioned, but the metadata of the branch head itself is not, so if you delete a branch or reset it to point at an older commit, you can't revert or undo that change the same way you can with your data.
-Instead, you can use
-[the `dolt_reflog()` table function](./dolt-sql-functions.md#dolt_reflog) to see the history of commits your branch has referenced and either recreate the branch from the last referenced commit with [the `dolt_branch()` stored procedure](./dolt-sql-procedures.md#dolt_branch) or reset the branch to a previous commit with [the `dolt_reset()` stored procedure](./dolt-sql-procedures.md#dolt_reset).
-See [the `dolt_reflog()` table function](./dolt-sql-functions.md#dolt_reflog) for an example of recreating a deleted branch and more information on how the Dolt reflog works and what limitations it has.

 ## Specify a database revision in the connection string

 The exact connection string you need to use will vary depending on your client.